-Action # Title Description Total Funds Contributing 1 PROMOTING POSITIVE SCHOOL CLIMATE, STUDENT ENGAGEMENT & SAFE LEARNING ENVIRONMENT In order to provide all students with a college-going culture that promotes student engagement, positive school climate, and a safe learning environment, and reduce chronic absenteeism rates.
-Collegiate will provide its students: \$370,538 Y Student Clubs &amp; Organizations Enrichment program Provide Bus Transportation (South LA) since a significant portion of students live 8-15 miles from the school - Approximately 97% of students accessing bus transportation.
-Uniforms will be provided to students The Administrative team will ensure the Health & Safety Plan is revised and adheres to state and county health department guidelines; implement surveillance and/or testing/screening and ensure health screenings are provided to students.
-2 PARENT INPUT IN DECISION-MAKING Parent input in decision-making will take place through the following committees (that includes parents representing Unduplicated Pupils (UP) and Students with Disabilities (SWD). • English Language Advisory Committee (ELAC), DELAC, EL-PAC, per CA EC 52062(a)(2) • Parent Advisory Committee (PAC) per CA EC 52062(a)(1) \$0 N 3 OPPORTUNITIES PROVIDED TO SUPPORT PARENT ENGAGEMENT & PARTICIPATION Collegiate will provide all parents including those of unduplicated students, and Students with Disabilities with numerous opportunities to engage as partners in their scholar's education. \$80,900 N
+Action # Title Description Total Funds Contributing 3.1 PROMOTING POSITIVE SCHOOL CLIMATE, STUDENT ENGAGEMENT & SAFE LEARNING ENVIRONMENT In order to provide all students with a college-going culture that promotes student engagement, positive school climate, and a safe learning environment, and reduce chronic absenteeism rates.
+Collegiate will provide its students: • Student Clubs & Organizations • Enrichment program • Provide Bus Transportation (South LA) since a significant portion of students live 8-15 miles from the school - Approximately 97% of students accessing bus transportation. • Uniforms will be provided to students The Administrative team will ensure the Health & Safety Plan is revised and adheres to state and county health department guidelines; implement surveillance and/or testing/screening and ensure health screenings are provided to students. \$291,894.00 Yes 3.2 PARENT INPUT IN DECISION-MAKING Parent input in decision-making will take place through the following committees (that includes parents representing Unduplicated Pupils (UP) and Students with Disabilities (SWD). • English Language Advisory Committee (ELAC), DELAC, EL-PAC, per CA EC 52062(a)(2) • Parent Advisory Committee (PAC) per CA EC 52062(a)(1) \$0.00 No

-Action # Title Description Total Funds Contributing The Bilingual Admissions & Family Coordinator will communicate with families, facilitate and coordinate parent workshops (Scope & Sequence learning standards) and outreach especially with families of disengaged scholars or at-risk for chronic absenteeism.
+Action # Title Description Total Funds Contributing 3.3 OPPORTUNITIES PROVIDED TO SUPPORT PARENT ENGAGEMENT & PARTICIPATION Collegiate will provide all parents including those of unduplicated students, and Students with Disabilities with numerous opportunities to engage as partners in their scholar's education.
+The Bilingual Admissions & Family Coordinator will communicate with families, facilitate and coordinate parent workshops (Scope & Sequence learning standards) and outreach especially with families of disengaged scholars or at-risk for chronic absenteeism.
 Parent workshops will focus on high interest topics: • College application process • Financial Aid: FAFSA • Covid-19 protocols • A-G eligibility requirements • SEL Collegiate staff will use ParentSquare application as an accessible method of communication with families.
-In addition, families will have access to PowerSchool Parent Portal where they can view their child's academic progress, grades, attendance, and communicate with teachers.
-4 MAINTAINING SAFE & CLEAN SCHOOL FACILITY Collegiate Charter High School of Los Angeles strives to provide all students and staff with a safe and clean school facility sites and adhere to all state and local county health department guidelines in the prevention of COVID.
+In addition, families will have access to PowerSchool Parent Portal where they can view their child's academic progress, grades, attendance, and communicate with teachers. \$116,060.00 Yes 3.4 MAINTAINING SAFE & CLEAN SCHOOL FACILITY Collegiate Charter High School of Los Angeles strives to provide all students and staff with a safe and clean school facility sites and adhere to all state and local county health department guidelines in the prevention of COVID.
 Annually, the Facility Inspection Tool (FIT) report will be completed and address issues/findings in a timely manner.
-FIT results are reported annually in the SARC and LCAP. \$204,469 N
+FIT results are reported annually in the SARC and LCAP. \$176,839.00 No